Loan Payment Calculator

 What's the difference between APR and interest rate?

-Is bi-weekly payment better than monthly?
+Is bi-weekly payment better than monthly for paying off my loan?